vjanagaran/poultryco/docs/plg-cci-frameworks/02_Strategic_Foundation.md

 ├── Resistant to change
 └── Starting point for most farmers

-YOUR MISSION: Move them up the ladder, one rung at a time.
+YOUR MISSION: Serve them genuinely at every rung.
+Some may naturally progress to higher rungs as their needs grow, but every rung has standalone value.
+We never push - we serve.
 ```

 ### Time & Triggers for Each Transition